Aran404/SpotAPI/README.md

        - It can be a dict[str, str] or a string representation

 3. **Load the Session**:
-   - Use your program to load the session manually with the saved data.
+   - Use Login.from_saver (or your own implementation) to load the session from cache.
 This will enable you to use Spotify with a fully functional session without needing additional CAPTCHA solving.

 ## Quick Examples